microlinkhq/browserless/README.md

 }
 ```

-See [browserless.goto](/#gotopage-options) to know all the options and values supported.
+See [browserless.goto](/#gotopage-options) to see the full list of supported values and options.

-Also, any [page.pdf](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagepdfoptions) option is supported.
+Also, all of Puppeteer's [page.pdf](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagepdfoptions) options are supported.

 Additionally, you can setup: